toomastahves/courses/README.md

 # Readme

-This project contains two applications in separate folders: courses-backend (Laravel, PHP) and courses-frontend (React, TypeScript)
+This project contains two applications in separate folders: courses-backend (Laravel, PHP) and courses-frontend (React, TypeScript).

 Applications run in Docker containers.
 Setup using Docker Compose:
 ```